Leading Education & Awareness on Lead in Greater Nashua

-Lead is a highly toxic.
-Lead poisoning occurs when lead too much lead gets into the body through the skin, breathing, eating, or drinking, and builds up, usually over a course of months or years.
+Lead is highly toxic.
+Lead poisoning occurs when too much lead gets into the body through the skin, breathing, eating, or drinking, and builds up, usually over a course of months or years.
 High levels of lead in the body can harm the brain, damage speech and hearing, and result in learning and behavior problems.
-Children aged 6 and younger are at highest risk for lead poisoning because they can absorb lead more easily than older kids and adults, and lead is more harmful to them.
+Children aged six and younger are at highest risk for lead poisoning because they can absorb lead more easily than older kids and adults, and lead is more harmful to them.

+All children are at risk for lead poisoning.
 Children in our region are at particular risk, since the most common source of childhood lead poisoning is lead paint in older homes, and over 50% of the homes in the GNPHR were built before lead paint was banned in 1978.
 As these houses age, lead paint cracks and chips, resulting in dangerous lead chips and dust, which can be poisonous to anybody, especially children.
 Although lead paint and dust are the most hazardous sources of lead for children, lead can be found in many sources including work clothes, tap water, toys, and spices.

-- 5% of the population tested had elevated blood lead levels.
+- 5% of the population tested had elevated blood lead levels

 NH has seen above average rates of blood lead levels in children, partially due to older homes which still contain lead paint.
 NH has also seen low blood lead level testing rates for children.
 Our goal is to the change that.

 Blood lead level testing is an integral part of the health and safety of our children.
 Many parents may be unaware of potential lead exposures in their homes, which is why blood lead level testing is highly recommended for children one and two years of age, as well as children aged three to six who have not been previously tested.